italo-goncalves/geomod3D/README.md

 # geomod3D
 Implicit 3D geological modeling and geostatistics

+Welcome to the geomod3D package.
 This is a project to develop a R package with tools for 3D implicit modeling of geological bodies and general manipulation of 3D spatial data and drillholes.
-Right now this repo contains some functions and S4 classes, some of them unfinished.
-The file `demo.R` contains a demo script.
+See the vignette for instructions and a demonstration (if you have trouble opening it, try building the `.Rmd` file locally).

+Open 3D geological data is *very* welcome.
+Send me an e-mail if you can provide some or if you know of a repository.

+TODO list:
+* Add data and a vignette containing structural measurements
+* Add examples to help files
+* Add more open data and modeling examples
+* Improve documentation
+* Add data and examples of modeling with continuous variables
+* Speed up the `GP` class predictions
+* Add infrastructure for multivariate modeling
+* Add simulation functionality for the implicit models
+* Move the nugget effect from the `GP` objects to the covariance model objects